farbod2015/javascript/Rapid JavaScript Training.md

 # Rapid JavaScript Training

+## JavaScript Basics

 * `!!` is a common way to convert a value to its boolean equivalent: `!!value`, another ways is `Boolean(value)`
 * string has properties and functions:
   * `length` is property: `str.length`
   * `trim` is function: `str.trim()`
 * Variables created without the keyword `var`, are always global, even if they are created inside a function.
-* JavaScript code compiles twice. in the first pass it checks for variables, functions, etc. and initializes the variables with undefined and put them along with functions at the top of the code
+* JavaScript code compiles twice. in the first pass it checks for variables, functions, etc. and initializes the variables with undefined and put them along with functions at the top of the code (hoisting)
 * `undefined` and `null`:
     ```javascript
     typeof undefined = undefined